-While 100% commitment is unrealistic, there are some straightforward steps that you can ensure your project teams and leaders follow to overcome resistance to your digital transformation.
+While 100% commitment is unrealistic, there are some straightforward steps that you can ensure your project teams and leaders follow to overcome and reduce the level of resistance to your digital transformation

 - Initial risk assessment and proactive risk management: An initial change management assessment provides an understanding of the potential challenges and complexities of implementing your planned changes.
 Early identification and implementation of actions to actively manage risks can even increase commitment to your digital transformation program.

-- Tracking and measurement of risks & commitment: Regular tracking of people risks and commitment levels throughout the full lifecycle of your program gives clear insight into how these risks and commitment levels are changing; measuring the effectiveness of mitigation actions and the change in risk profile to your business transformation over time.
+- Tracking and measurement of risks & commitment: Regular tracking of people risks and commitment levels using a digital platform throughout the full lifecycle of your program gives clear insight into how these risks and commitment levels are changing; measuring the effectiveness of mitigation actions and the change in risk profile to your business transformation over time.

 - Look for opportunities to reward: Identify and reward those behaviours and actions that contribute to the transformation, through formal or informal rewards and recognition schemes.
 Ensure alignment to any overarching corporate values, behaviours and reward schemes to avoid confusion and miscommunication.

 - Follow through: Increased resistance can occur once a specific implementation is over, as employees become disillusioned with the new system and fall back into old ways of working.
 A Change Management focus needs to be maintained until the changes introduced from your digital transformation become business as usual.

 And alongside all of this you need a tool to manage the whole process productively - one that is unapologetically digital too.